 The jeans were the same ones in the last picture.
 My least favorite shirt so far!

-Well, this sweater is better, but no. My husband didn’t say much about it and I was too cheap to keep everything so this one didn’t stick.
-I do think it is a nice sweater.
+Well, this sweater is better, but no. My husband didn’t say much about it, and I was too cheap to keep everything, so this one didn’t stick.
+However, I do think it is a nice sweater.

-I liked this black shirt but my husband said he liked the blue one better, so I went with it.
-It came with that long gold necklace that felt very strange on me.
-I don’t wear necklaces but once a year so this just wasn’t for me.
+I liked this black shirt, but my husband said he liked the blue one better, so I went with it.
+However, it came with that long gold necklace that felt very strange to me.
+I don’t wear necklaces once a year, so this wasn’t for me.

 Here are all the clothes laid out I received in the box.
 Doesn’t include the necklace.

 The outfits are all name-brand items for around $20.

 - I chose to keep the J.Crew jeans for $22.99- Retail $125

 - 7th Ave.
 Design Studio Blouse $18.99 – Retail $71